NHL Seattle analytics guru Alexandra Mandrycky details advanced statistics for the average fan

 Alexandra Mandrycky gets that some local hockey fans, especially complete newbies, might view using advanced analytics as akin to flying a spacecraft.

 Mandrycky knows about lacking familiarity, having had zero hockey knowledge until her Buffalo Sabres fan future husband introduced her to the sport in 2008.
-But she’d studied enough data analytics and programming for an industrial engineering degree at Georgia Tech to start building predicative models around hockey numbers as a side gig, boosting her interest level to where she landed an NHL job in Minnesota four years ago.
+But she’d studied enough data analytics and programming for an industrial engineering degree at Georgia Tech to start building predictive models around hockey numbers as a side gig, boosting her interest level to where she landed an NHL job in Minnesota four years ago.

 Now, as NHL Seattle’s chief numbers-cruncher, Mandrycky wants to show advanced stats are approachable and can similarly increase local fans’ hockey interest ahead of her team’s October 2021 debut.
 Asked for three easily grasped advanced hockey stats, she provided some to help fans follow the current season with a sharper focus.